reflexcameras/reflexcamera/usermanual.md

 ![Reviewing Images](/img/usermanual/Preview.png)

 Once footage is downloaded from the camera it is quickest to scroll through the jpeg files saved alongside the videos in the media folder.
-These jpeg files are frames extracted from the video at the time when a motion event first triggered the video recording.
-Most of the time they will contain the wildlife that triggered the recording so provide a quick way to review lots of media.
-Due to other triggers, these images may not contain the wildlife so if 100% accuracy is needed a full review of videos may be required.
+These jpeg files are a visual summary of motion in each video.
+Motion detected in each frame is overlayed onto the video background using red, green, and blue colours in sequence.
+In older versions of the software the jpegs simply represent the first frame where motion was detected contain the wildlife that triggered the recording most of the time.
+The jpegs provide a quick way to review lots of media.

 On Mac use Preview.